-Here’s how in works in practice: Facebook KNOWS that certain people in your audience will be more likely to perform on action over an other.
+Here’s how it works in practice: Facebook KNOWS that certain people in your audience will be more likely to perform on action over another.
 This includes retargeting/warm audiences.

 It knows this because it’s reading your emails, it’s following your online searches and behaviours, it’s seeing all your content and interactions through Facebook, it’s even listening to your actual conversation via Messenger!

 It has a lot of data on you.

 It knows if you are in the Consideration phase of a marketing funnel, or the Acquisition phase – it knows the difference between you wanting to book a trip overseas and just looking for trips overseas or if you’re just an avid travel content junkie.

 The easiest way to think of this is to compare it to Google Adwords.
 Google allows you to run display ads (blanket marketing) or to target people based on search (people in the consideration phase of the funnel)* (big props to Tom Hiscocks for this analogy!)